 The Vietnam War defined a generation of Americans and Vietnamese in the 1960s and early 70s.
 When I went to Vietnam to teach TV presentation skills, I also spent some personal time at places that made the grim history of the conflict come alive, in and around Hanoi, Danang and Saigon (now Ho Chi Minh City or HCMC).

-The main focus of the exhibit is on the French colonial period when the prisoners were Vietnamese who schooled each other on Communism while held captive.
-Still, you will come away with respect for those who endured this place, no matter what side they were on.
+The main focus of the exhibit is on the French colonial period when the prisoners were Vietnamese, who schooled each other on Communism while held captive.
+You will come away with respect for all those who endured this place, no matter what side they were on.
+And yes, there is a Hilton-brand hotel in Hanoi, but it is called the Hilton Hanoi Opera.

 The Ho Chi Minh Museum displays other artifacts of the North Vietnamese leader and his Viet Cong fighters.
 The conflict is frequently referred to here as the “War of American Aggression.”